 For students who are enrolled in the summer semester 2020 and not on leave of absence, the deadlines to achieve academic progress requirements will be extended by one semester to accommodate any problems arising from the Coronavirus.
 This decision is made for all students and does not require a separate application to the responsible examination board.

-The following applies to bachelor's degree programs with a Fundamentals and Orientation Examination (GOP): The deadlines specified in the respective program-specific Academic and Examination Regulations (FPSO) for the completion of the minimum credit requirements for GOP examinations have been extended by one semester (one-time extension).
+The following applies to bachelor's degree programs with a Fundamentals and Orientation Examination (GOP) in summer semester 2020: The deadlines specified in the respective program-specific Academic and Examination Regulations (FPSO) for the completion of the minimum credit requirements for GOP examinations have been extended by one semester (one-time extension).
 The number of repeat attempts, however, remains unchanged.